Adrian G. Hanna GI0SMU

 Two simple Lightening Detector Circuits.

 My home was struck by lightning on 8th June 2003 and cost my insurance company several thousand pounds to replace my computers and radio equipment.
 Lightning is a terrible force of nature and a warning of its approach will give you time to disconnect everything, hopefully in time before a strike hits.
 I have also recently taken up hill walking which represents another chance of possibly being struck so I decided to do something about it.
 The circuit I am now using is my version of http://www.techlib.com/electronics/lightning.html which I have updated to more readily available transistors 2N3906 and 2N3904.
 All I need from this unit is for a buzzer to sound each time there is a discharge and to turn itself off immediately to await the next discharge.
-The original SCR version would not reliably turn off when using a DC supply but this more complicated version is be very economical powered by two AA cells, or with the addition of a 78L05 a miniature 12v or 9v battery.
+The original SCR version would not reliably turn off when using a DC supply but this more complicated version is be very economical powered by two AA cells, or with the addition of a 78L05 a miniature 12v lighter battery.

 BACK TO WALKING PAGE